What is working from home tax relief? Who is entitled to claim it? How much can be claimed? How to claim it? It’s all covered here!

 No, not every employee can claim working from home tax relief.

-You will only be eligible for tax back if you work at home and pay for your utility bills yourself.
+You will only be eligible for working from home allowance if you work at home and pay for your utility bills yourself.

 For example, if you live with your parents and you work from home, you will not be entitled to e-worker tax relief if your parents pay the bills.